+Special Assumptions: We have it

-Special Assumptions: We have made no special assumptions.
+We have made no special assumptions.

-Sources of Information: We have inspected the premises and carried out all the necessary enquiries with regard to rental and investment value, Rateable Value, planning issues and investment considerations.
+Sources of Information: We have

+We have inspected the premises and carried out all the necessary enquiries with regard to rental and investment value, Rateable Value, planning issues and investment considerations.
 We have not carried out a building survey or environmental risk assessment.